Rohaansandhu/political-stance-tracker/README.md

 # United States Political Stance Tracker
 Analyzes voting records to show where US Congress Members stand on major political issues and spectrums.
 Built upon the amazing tools of [unitedstates/congress](https://github.com/unitedstates/congress).

 If you're curious about the role of LLMs in legislation summaries and possible political analysis, I'd highly recommend checking out this paper from 2024 [political-llm.org](https://political-llm.org/).
+Another great research piece was produced last May, discussing an LLM-driven framework for scaling Japanese parliamentary members using their political speeches [KOKKAI DOC](https://arxiv.org/pdf/2505.07118).

 ## Setup